abbas-taher/wordladder-search-problem/README.md

 ### V1.
 Matching & Comparing

-The code snippet below is our first attempt to finding the basic operations required for the task
+The code snippet below is our first attempt to finding the basic operations needed for the task.

     # wordladder_v1.py
     class WordLadder: